Click here to submit a Bulletin Note using our online form.

 SECULAR FRANCISCANS/CONYERS: Third Sunday of the month; 1 p.m.; St. Pius X Church, 2621 Highway 20, SE, Conyers, parish hall, room 13-15.
 The Spirit of Francis and Clare Fraternity of the Secular Franciscan Order invites all Catholics, married or single, who would like to learn more about the vocation of being a secular Franciscan.
 Secular Franciscans are an order of the church and seek to live the Gospel life, following in the footsteps of St. Francis of Assisi.
 Contact: Charlotte at 770-787-9524 or email@example.com.

-DISCERNMENT MASSES: Saturdays, March 4, April 1, May 6; 10 a.m.-12 noon; St. Charles Borromeo House of Discernment and Priestly Formation, 813 Dalrymple Road, Atlanta.
-The Office of Vocations invites men and women ages 16-40 to this series of discernment Masses.
+DISCERNMENT MASS: Sat., April 1; 10 a.m.; St. Charles Borromeo House of Discernment and Priestly Formation, 813 Dalrymple Road, Atlanta.
+The Office of Vocations invites men and women ages 16-40 to the next discernment Mass.
 A light brunch and discussion follow the Mass.
-The guest speakers, by month, will be Father Gaurav Shroff, Father Eric Hill and Father Michael Silloway.
+The guest speaker for April 1 will be Father Eric Hill.
 No RSVP needed.
 Bring a friend.
-Contact: Father Tim Hepburn at email@example.com or Sally Scardasis at firstname.lastname@example.org.
+Parking is available behind the building.
+Contact: Father Tim Hepburn at firstname.lastname@example.org or Sally Scardasis at email@example.com in the Office of Vocations.

 NOVENA MASS: First Wednesday of the month; 7 p.m.; St. John Neumann Church, 801 Tom Smith Road, Lilburn, in the Marian Chapel.
 Father Sunny Punnakuziyil, MSFS, will be celebrant for the monthly Mass.
 All are welcome to join the Novena Mass Prayer Group.
 Contact: www.sjnlilburn.com.